Lemon-m/8-Ball-Pool/README.md

 ## ⚠️ Known Issues

 - Collision sounds stacking during the bool preak in the beginning, resulting in a really loud collision sound.
-- Multiple collision sounds sometimes playing during one collision, resulting in a really loud collision sound.

 ## ✅ Requirements
 - C++17